 One advantage ductless air conditioning units have over window AC units is that they are more aesthetically attractive.
 Window air conditioning units are an effective means of cooling a room, but their boxy shape and position in a window can detract from the aesthetics of a home.

-In comparison, the air handler for ductless mini-splits is inconspicuously placed on the wall near the ceiling.
+In comparison, air handlers for ductless mini splits are inconspicuously placed on the wall near the ceiling.
 They also feature streamlined designs that allow them to fit more seamlessly into the room.
-Most ductless air conditioners measure between 30 and 40 inches wide, 10 to 12 inches high, and 6 to 8 inches deep.
+Most ductless air conditioners measure 10 to 12 inches high by 30 to 40 inches wide by 6 to 8 inches deep.

-Installing a ductless air conditioner often requires complicated tasks that require professional training, such as brazing together copper lines and wiring high-voltage lines.
-However, there are some models that are designed for DIYers.
-These ductless mini-splits don’t require special tools or complex tasks and come with detailed instructions designed specifically for DIY installation.
+Putting in a ductless air conditioner often requires complicated tasks, such as brazing together copper lines and wiring high-voltage lines, making professional installation a must.
+However, some models are designed for DIYers.
+These ductless mini splits don’t require special tools or complex tasks and come with detailed instructions designed specifically for DIY installation.
 This can save hundreds of dollars in installation costs.
-Labor costs for installing a ductless air conditioner range between $300 and $1,000 depending on the type of installation, according to HomeAdvisor.
+Labor costs for installing a ductless air conditioner range between $300 and $1,000, depending on the type of installation, according to HomeAdvisor.

 Ductless air conditioners come with multiple modes that make them easier to use.
-A “follow me” mode uses the unit’s remote control to detect the room temperature.
-Most ductless mini-splits have 24-hour timers that allow the user to set the air conditioner to shut off after a certain amount of time.
+A “follow-me” mode uses the unit’s remote control to detect the room temperature.
+Most ductless mini splits have 24-hour timers that allow you to set the air conditioner to shut off after a certain amount of time.
 Sleep mode slowly increases the temperature through the night for optimal comfort.
-Turbo modes rapidly cool or heat a space, ideal for units that provide climate control only during use, such as a garage.
+Turbo modes rapidly cool or heat a space and are ideal for units that provide climate control only during use, such as a garage.
 Whisper-quiet modes can reduce the noise of the unit’s air handler to as low as 30 decibels.

 If you’re wondering about how a ductless air conditioner works or how durable these units are, then read on for answers to these and other commonly asked questions about these appliances.